 Service right-sizing leads to cost savings, especially when fashion retail companies start reducing waste and implementing better sorting and recycling practices.
 Cross-checking invoices against contracts and waste data from on-site waste audits or internal company sources is also worthwhile.
 If the company‘s internal team doesn’t have the time, a waste consultant can help ensure the correct amounts are being paid, that service levels correspond to the company’s needs, and that waste contractors are reporting back more complete and accurate data.
 Reducing the amount or size of packaging used during the delivery of goods to each store can also drive down the cost of waste collection, provided the service levels are adapted accordingly.

 Assessing a company’s current level of recycling requires reliable reporting on how waste contractors are handling specific types of waste.
 While some reporting programmes allow for using average treatment data per contractor, the information is often difficult to compile.
 A waste consultant will have this data readily available in a database and can also advise on how to increase recycling rates, or become certified zero waste to landfill, depending on company objectives.
 It is also wise to assess the types of materials being procured upstream, and explore inner company reuse programmes.
 Since this might impact different stakeholders and departments, it’s worthwhile to set up a workshop or strategy group within the company.
 Consider using a waste consultant to set this up and bring in additional waste market expertise.

 Is your organisation in need of better waste management practices?
-ENGIE Impact is a trusted partner for businesses across the globe – managing waste suppliers, gaining greater visibility into enterprise-wide waste costs, responding to stakeholder demands for mitigation of environmental impact, and more.
+ENGIE Impact is a trusted partner for businesses – managing waste suppliers, gaining greater visibility into enterprise-wide waste costs, responding to stakeholder demands for mitigation of environmental impact, and more.